Allometry

 Agate.Library.Allometry.allometric_palatability_unimodalMethod

-Calculates the unimodal allometric palatability of prey based on predator-prey diameters.
+Compute unimodal allometric palatability from predator and prey diameters.

 Formulation